-I decided to study what catchy titles convert for big blogs out there.
+I decided to study what catchy headlines convert for big blogs out there.
 I mean, several blogs accrue millions of dollars per month through Content Marketing, and I noticed certain title examples peculiar with these websites.

-These guys follow a certain creative headline pattern as they bring their written contents in front of thousands, either freely or paid.
-Catchy newsletter headlines for example, are secrets easy to emulate.
+These guys follow a certain creative headline pattern as they bring their written contents in the front of thousands, either free or paid.
+Catchy newsletter headlines, for example, are secrets easy to emulate.

 I once used these catchy title examples secret freely in Nairaland Forum’s comment section to amass about one thousand visitors to my blog, in less than 50 minutes.
 And on that day, I had about ninety more email subscribers.